HarrisonDlgf/co-op-tracker/README.md

-# 🧠 Co-Op Tracker Pro: Earn XP and Job Offers Simulatenously 🎮
+# 🐺 Co-Op Tracker Pro: Earn XP and Job Offers Simulatenously 🎮

 Co-Op Tracker Pro turns the boring, sometimes rough Northeastern co-op search into a competitive, transparent, and gamified experience.
 I designed this to support, motivate, and empower students through one of the most overwhelming parts of college: thinking about your future.

+**Co-Op Tracker is now live!** Link: https://co-op-tracker-orcin.vercel.app
 ---

 ## 🚀 Vision